NineLivesCat/Competition/README.md

 # Competition

 this repository is using for preparing a multi-school competition

 # Author

-* NineLivesCat(esdcasdcd@126.com)
+* NineLivesCat

 # Structure

-* Configurations:     configurations files for chibios
+* Configurations    :       Configurations files for chibios and shared library, for more information please reffer to [README.md](Configurations/README.md)
+* README.md         :       This file

 # Todo

+* Add plan for the whole project
-* finish configuration files
+* Test the configuration file in different environment
+* Implement some components

 # Update

+* 2019/6/23   By:NLC        Refactor project
 * 2019/2/20   By:NLC        Upload configurations files
 * 2019/2/20   By:NLC        Initialization